svangordon/atlas-v2/_episodes/02-atlas-statistics.md

 >    Image.reduceRegion: Too many pixels in the region.
 Found 4388085118, but only 10000000 allowed.
 > ~~~
 > {:. .error}
 > When reducing more than 10000000 pixels, we must 'ask permission' by passing a maxPixel value greater than the number of pixels in the image.
-Google wants to make sure that you are not accidentally requesting
+Google wants to make sure that you are not accidentally requesting many more pixels than you intended.
 {:. .callout}

 In the output, you can see that we're returning an object with one property, `b1`.
 That is the class band for the image; if the image had more than one band, those bands would be present as well.

 Let's take only the `b1` property of our reduction output, and cast it to a dictionary.
 ~~~
-var pixelCounts = ee.Dictionary(statsAtlasV2_2013.get('b1'))
+var pixelCounts = ee.Dictionary(imageReduction.get('b1'))
 ~~~
 {:. .source .language-javascript}
 > ## Casting